-Pixel walk or pixel inversion occurs due to the display’s alternating positive and negative voltages that can sometimes manifest as different visual artifacts in regular use including gaming, watching videos, etc.
+Pixel walk or pixel inversion occurs due to the display’s alternating positive and negative voltages that can sometimes manifest as different visual artifacts during regular use, including gaming, watching videos, etc.

 In order to avert picture burn-in or a build-up of static voltage, LCDs have to alternate between positive and negative pixel voltages (polarity inversion).

-As a consequence, you might be able to notice certain visual artifacts in a form of interlacing patterns, including vertical lines, scan lines, and checkerboard, mesh, or grid effect – sometimes with color distortion.
+As a consequence, you might be able to notice certain visual artifacts in a form of interlacing patterns, including vertical lines, scan lines, and checkerboard, mesh, or grid effects – sometimes with color distortion.

 Just how noticeable these artifacts are depends on the monitor’s panel and the content you’re watching.

 For instance, pixel walk can be visible on a certain unit of a monitor, but not on another unit of the same model because every individual panel is at least slightly different.

-It’s also possible that different units of the same monitor exhibit different artifacts on different type of content.
+It’s also possible that different units of the same monitor exhibit different artifacts with different types of content.

 So, one unit of a monitor may have visible interlacing vertical lines on static content, while another unit of the same model might have an apparent checkerboard pattern with moving/dynamic content.